jleyva/moodle-block_configurablereports/README.txt

   * Changelog to separate file
   * Move cron to a scheduled task
   * phpcpd and phpdocs checks in CI
-  * Make CSS strict should only effect this plugin!
+  * Make CSS strict should only affect this plugin!

 ----------------------------------------------------------------------